top of page

 Why Do Metric and Imperial Standards Exist?
 A Complete Guide to Differences, Applications, and How to Choose

-In hardware parts, machining, and equipment maintenance, it’s common to encounter a confusing situation: you only want to find a screw or a pin, yet the specifications appear in two completely different formats — one written as M4, M6, M8 (metric), and another as 1/4"-20 or #8-32 (imperial).
+Metric and Imperial In hardware parts, machining, and equipment maintenance, it’s common to encounter a confusing situation: you only want to find a screw or a pin, yet the specifications appear in two completely different formats — one written as M4, M6, M8 (metric), and another as 1/4"-20 or #8-32 (imperial).
 Many people wonder:“Why aren’t these specifications unified?”“Since they look similar, can they substitute for each other?”
-The answer is: No.Metric and imperial systems differ in units,
+The answer is: No.Metric and imperial syste

 Nov 19, 20254 min read